LamWS/COMP7508_Data_Driven_Animation/README.md

 1. Basic Linear Algebra in Graphics [[slide](./COMP7508_ANI_T1.pdf)]
 2. Forward and Inverse Kinematics [[slide](./COMP7508_ANI_T2.pdf)]

-#### Assessments

-- A rendered video with character animation (Task 1, 40%)
-- Core code implementation of Forward Kinematics (Task 2, 40%)
-- Do the evaluation with CCD IK (Task 3, 10%)
-- Report (10%)

-Pls, contact zycliao@cs.hku.hk or myshi@cs.hku.hk if there is any question.
+Please contact zycliao@cs.hku.hk if there is any question.